d-lazenby/energy-demand-forecasting/README.md

 A machine learning engineering project that predicts daily electricity demand for different balancing authorities (BAs) across the United States.
 This project emphasizes ML engineering best practices including modular design, feature store and model registry integration, and automated pipelines.

+Links to the frontend and monitoring dashboards are [here](https://frontendpy-us-energy-demand-forecasting.streamlit.app/) and here.

 ## Project Overview

 This project demonstrates end-to-end ML engineering practices for time-series forecasting, featuring: